floneum/floneum/interfaces/kalosm/docs/sound.md

 }
 ```

-Kalosm also provides [`VoiceActivityDetectorExt::rechunk_voice_activity`] to collect chunks of consecutive audio samples with a high vad probability.
+Kalosm also provides [`VoiceActivityStreamExt::rechunk_voice_activity`] to collect chunks of consecutive audio samples with a high vad probability.
 This can be useful for applications like speech recognition where context between consecutive audio samples is important.

 ```rust, no_run
 use kalosm::sound::*;